 Since I announced my candidacy, I’ve talked about how we must unite this country through accountable leadership in Washington.
 And as Atticus explained to Scout in ‘To Kill a Mockingbird,’ “You never really know a man until you stand in his shoes and walk around in them.”
 Not only have I believed this since I got into politics, but also in the U.S. Navy.
 It’s why, in 2015, I walked 422 miles across the entire breadth of my home state of Pennsylvania: to meet and understand people, and to show that I stood for them.
-And it’s why I’m announcing a walk across New Hampshire — 105 miles from Chesterfield, on the border with Vermont, to Portsmouth, where the harbor opens to the Atlantic Ocean, starting on October 13th and ending October 20th.
+And it’s why I walked across New Hampshire — 105 miles from Chesterfield, on the border with Vermont, to Portsmouth, where the harbor opens to the Atlantic Ocean, from October 13th to October 20th.

-After spending three months getting to know Iowans — driving 17,000 miles for 235 events and shaking nearly 30,000 hands — I want to listen to New Hampshirites and understand the challenges that they face as well, many of which are faced by working families across America.
-I’ll set out early every morning and finish late at night, walking along highways and byways, through towns and cities and rural communities.
-I’ll be stopping along the way to talk with people about issues from education “training for a lifetime” to national security and healthcare (including the opioid crisis), and from small businesses and jobs to veterans and healthy habitats.
-I’ll be taking occasional breaks to stray from the route to attend other events throughout the day and evening — but when I do, I’ll put a stick in the ground and come back to the same point later on to continue the walk.
+After spending three months getting to know Iowans — driving 17,000 miles for 235 events and shaking nearly 30,000 hands — I wanted to listen to New Hampshirites and understand the challenges that they face as well, many of which are faced by working families across America.
+I set out early every morning and finished late at night, walking along highways and byways, through towns and cities and rural communities.
+I stopped along the way to talk with people about issues from education “training for a lifetime” to national security and healthcare (including the opioid crisis), and from small businesses and jobs to veterans and healthy habitats.
+I took breaks to stray from the route to attend other events throughout the day and evening — but when I did, I put a stick in the ground and came back to the same point later on to continue the walk.

 Join me — walk with me, attend any of the events, or share my message on social media.
 We need a President who knows Americans, all Americans.
 We need a President who walks in their shoes and will unite America again.